Did the Trucking Company and Trucker Who Caused Your Accident Violate DOT Alcohol and Drug Testing Requirements?

 - Follow-up.
 After completing the return-to-work process and the six mandatory tests the first year after a worker returns to work, he could be required to complete follow-up testing.
 This determination would be made by a Substance Abuse Professional, and the alcohol and drug testing can continue for up to five years.

 Did the Trucker Who Caused Your Injuries Fail a Drug or Alcohol Test?

 An experienced truck accident attorney can help you determine if the truck driver who caused your crash failed a drug or alcohol test or failed to take a required one and whether this at least partially caused your crash.
 He can preserve vital evidence that could prove this by sending the trucking company a spoliation letter soon after your accident.
-Call Brauns Law today to schedule a free consultation to get your questions answered and learn about your legal options.
+Call Brauns Law, PC today to schedule a free consultation to get your questions answered and learn about your legal options.